idkiller/Tizen.CircularUI/README.md

 - PopupEntry : The PopupEntry is a class that extends Xamarin.Forms.Entry.
 It makes a new layer when editing text on the entry.
 - Toast : A popup for simple feedback.
 - TwoButtonPage : A subclass of Xamarin.Forms.Page has two buttons on the left and right side of the circular screen.
+- RotarySelectorPage : The RotarySelectorPage is a Page that shows the menu in a circle screen.

 ![widgets](doc/design/data/widgets.png)